ShadowSecurityOfficial/Shadow-Windows/Use.md

 Commando (Offensive Security) Or Flare (Forensics)

-Run the poweshell script you choose accordingly and enjoy your ethical hacking windows environment.
+Run the poweshell script you chose accordingly and enjoy your ethical hacking windows environment.